dotnet/csharplang/proposals/csharp-8.0/nested-stackalloc.md

 Note that the addition of an *array_initializer* to *stackalloc_initializer* (and making the index expression optional) was an extension in C# 7.3](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.3/stackalloc-array-initializers.md) and is not described here.

-The *element type* of the `stackalloc` expression is the *unmananged type* named in the stackalloc expression, if any, or the common type among the elements of the *array_initializer* otherwise.
+The *element type* of the `stackalloc` expression is the *unmanaged_type* named in the stackalloc expression, if any, or the common type among the elements of the *array_initializer* otherwise.

 The type of the *stackalloc_initializer* with *element type* `K` depends on its syntactic context:
 - If the *stackalloc_initializer* appears directly as the *local_variable_initializer* of a *local_variable_declaration* statement or a *for_initializer*, then its type is `K*`.